-F EPD 137 Transformer Theory and Installation
+∓ EPD 1376 Transformer Theory and Installation

 Prerequisite(s): CDL Required.
-Introduction to basic electricity, related math, and transformer theory with hands-on experience in the installation and connection of single transformer.
-Experience in installation and connection of single transformers and various three-phase transformer banks s and various three-phase transformer banks.
-Topics include transformer over voltage and over current protection; equipment grounding; cutout and lightning arrestor use and installation; current and potential transformer applications; use of VOM; and principles of troubleshooting.
-Other topics addressed are transformer over voltage current protection, equipment grounding, cutout and lightning arrestor installation, current transformer applications, use of the Voltage Ohm Meter (VOM), and basic troubleshooting techniques are also practiced.
+This course is an introduction to basic electricity, related math, and transformer theory with hands-on experience in the installation and connection of single transformers and various three-phase transformer banks.
+This course will also provide the student with experience in installation and connection of single phase and three-phase banks.
+Other topics addressed are transformer over voltage current protection; equipment grounding; cutout and lightning arrestor installation; current transformer applications; use of Voltage Ohm Meter (VOM); and basic troubleshooting techniques are also practiced.

-FEPD 140 Service Installation & Metering
+∓ EPD 140 Service Installation & Metering